 Partnership working in the context of COVID-19

 We appreciate that all our partner agencies will be focussed on responding to the current service challenges.
-Our role in support them is to help maintain partnership networks where most relevant in order to support the work taking place to keep children and young people safe in these unprecedented times.
+Our role in supporting them is to help maintain partnership networks where most relevant in order to support the work taking place to keep children and young people safe in these unprecedented times.

 Here is a link from NHS England, featuring advice and all you need to know about COVID-19.

 Working together to keep children safe in Wiltshire